ncassi01/hello-world-openshift/README.md

 > The defaultServer server is ready to run a smarter planet.

-Test the application, submit GET request to this endpoint:
+Test the application, submit GET request to these endpoints:
 >http://localhost:9080/LibertyProject/system/hello